 - 1 serving chocolate frosting *

 - Line an 8 x 8 or larger baking dish with parchment paper and set aside.

-- In a large mixing bowl, add your rolled oats/quinoa, peanut butter and sticky sweetener of choice.
+- In a large mixing bowl, add your rolled oats, peanut butter, and maple syrup.
 Mix until fully combined.
 Transfer to the lined baking dish and refrigerate.

 - While the base is forming up, prep your fudge center.
-In a microwave safe bowl or stovetop, combine your peanut butter with sticky sweetener and melt.
-Add your ground oats/ground quinoa and optional protein powder and mix very well until a thick fudge batter remains.
-Pour over the breakfast bar base and refrigerate.
+In a microwave-safe bowl or stovetop, combine your peanut butter with maple syrup and melt.
+Add your ground oats and mix very well until a thick fudge batter remains.
+Pour over the base and refrigerate.